 Most research journals allow posting on preprint servers such as bioRxiv prior to publication.
 A list of journal policies can be found on Wikipedia and SHERPA/RoMEO.
 Authors should consult these lists and other sources of information before posting on bioRxiv.

-bioRxiv can save authors time in submitting papers to journals by transmitting their manuscript files and metadata directly to a journal's submission system.
-This means authors do not have to spend time re-loading manuscript files and re-entering author information at the journal website.
-Journals currently participating in B2J are listed below (scroll to view full list).
+bioRxiv can save authors time in submitting papers to journals or peer review services by transmitting their manuscript files and metadata directly from bioRxiv.
+This means authors do not have to spend time re-loading manuscript files and re-entering author information at the journal or peer review service website.
+Partners currently participating in B2J are listed below (scroll to view full list).